Association of $1K Financial Incentive With COVID-19 Vaccination

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Michael A. Puskarich, M.D., M.S., of the University of Minnesota in Minneapolis, is the corresponding author.
+Authors: Matthew Miller, M.D., M.P.H., Sc.D., of Northeastern University in Boston, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.